tbuchok/Page-Visibility/README.md

 # Pagevisibility
-Simple testing of some common questions for Flash advertising published inside a third-party IFRAME.
+Simple testing of some common IFRAME questions.

 ## Server set up
 Most of the results will require that `index.html` be run from a server.